Harbour Porpoise

 calf

-Harbour porpoises are polygynandrous, two or more males mating with two or more female porpoises.
+Harbour porpoises are polygynandrous, with two or more males mating with two or more female porpoises.
 Mating mainly takes place from June to September, with births occurring between May and August.
 Females give birth to a single calf every year or every second year, following a gestation of 10-11 months.
 The mothers usually take their newborns to secluded coves for nursing.
 Lactation lasts approximately 8-12 months, though calves start to eat solid food at around 5 months of age.
 Young porpoises stay with their mothers after weaning for up to a further 9 months.
-They reach sexual maturity at the age of 3-4.
+They reach reproductive maturity at the age of 3-4 years.

 Population